Malizma333/linerider-esolang/README.md

 Halt
 ```

 [This track](./assets/fib_program.track.json) prints the first 6 fibonacci numbers.
-This demo only does the first 6 because printing more than 1 digit numbers requires great effort.
+This demo only does the first 6 because printing more than 1 digit numbers requires extra calculations.

 ![Video demo of fibonacci program](./assets/fib_program_demo.gif)